mockito/shipkit/README.md

 3. Tests you can do in mockito-release-tools-example:
   - run './gradlew testRelease'
   - run './gradlew testNotableRelease'
-  - run './gradlew preformRelease -m' (-m means dry run)
+  - run './gradlew performRelease -m' (-m means dry run)
   - edit the 'doc/release-notes.md' file.
    Delete one or many versions from the top of the file so that release notes generation will regenerate them.
    Run './gradlew previewReleaseNotes' and inspect the console output.